How can a loving God order people killed?

 In the Old Testament, God commanded the Israelites coming out of Egypt to take over the land of Canaan and kill all of the inhabitants.
 This is shocking to us.
 Skeptics point to this and say that there must be something foul about the Christian God.
 Yet, the Bible makes it clear that God is not arbitrary; the Canaanite society deserved its fate as it was thoroughly polluted by its wretchedly evil practices, including the horror of child sacrifice (Deuteronomy 9:1-6, 12:29-31, 18:9-14, 1 Kings 14:24, 2 Chronicles 33:1-9, Ezra 9:11).

-Thus God used the Israelites to administer specific justice, just as he later used other societies to administer justice against the Israelites (book of Jeremiah).
+Thus God used the Israelites to administer specific justice, just as He later used other societies to administer justice against the Israelites (book of Jeremiah).
 Instances such as this in the Bible are each a particular limited circumstance in time, for a particular purpose established by God.

 Our span of life on earth is a mere drop in the bucket compared to the infinite time in the life to come.
 Recognizing this, it becomes easier to grasp that there is a much bigger context than our troubles and complaints here on earth.

 Perhaps a modern comparison is worthwhile.
 Were the United States and Britain wrong to bomb German and Japanese cities during World War II, killing innocent citizens?
-If this action seems justified, perhaps we shouldn't be too quick to judge God in this Old Testament situation.
+If this action seems potentially justified, perhaps we shouldn't be too quick to judge God in this Old Testament situation.

 Moreover, God uses history to play out the human condition to show the need for a savior.
 It is history that demonstrates the incredible mercy God has shown by sending his son to absorb the penalty for man's sins.